 Lisa joined Beasley Allen Law Firm in October 2014 as a lawyer in the Mass Torts Section.
 She is working on cases involving metal-on-metal hip implant litigation, which affects thousands of victims who have defective hip implants.
 The defective implants cause severe pain and metal poisoning, and in some cases require revision surgery.
 These defective hip devices are manufactured by a variety of companies, including Johnson & Johnson subsidiary DePuy Othropaedics.

 Lisa is a member of the American Association for Justice and a member of the AAJ Women’s Caucus.
-She also serves as vice president of the Alabama Field Trial Association.
+She also serves as the first female president of the Alabama Field Trial Association where she previously served as the organization’s first female vice president.

 Lisa earned her undergraduate degree from the University of Tennessee Knoxville, receiving her B.A. in political science in 1999.
 She attended Cumberland School of Law at Samford University, earning her J.D. in 2002.
 She is admitted to practice law in Alabama, in the Northern and Middle Districts of Alabama, and in Tennessee.